Pet Shop Boys: Influence

 The history between Madonna and Pet Shop Boys goes back to 1988, with the song "Heart".
 In the liner notes to their 1991 greatest hits album, Discography, the band states that: "When we wrote this song ("Heart") we wanted to submit it to Madonna but didn't dare risk disappointment."
 Pet Shop Boys kept the song for themselves and it ended up going to number one in the UK.
 Later, in 1991, Madonna was referenced in a tongue-in-cheek lyric, in the song "DJ Culture", soon after she and Sean Penn had divorced.
 Tennant writes: "Like Liz before Betty / She after Sean / Suddenly you're missing / Then you're reborn".
 Madonna's album Confessions on a Dance Floor, released November 2005, includes a track called "Jump", which has close similarities to "West End Girls".
 An interview at Popjustice with Stuart Price, who produced Madonna's album, revealed that the track was a complete Chris Lowe inspiration.
 Pet Shop Boys then remixed "Sorry", the second single from the album.
 Madonna has used their version in her 2006 Confessions tour.
-Lady Gaga stated that she listened regularly to the Pet Shop Boys while working on her debut album The Fame, and that they were an influence on her music.
+Lady Gaga stated that she listened regularly to Pet Shop Boys while working on her debut album The Fame, and that they were an influence on her music.

 In October 2005, a Swedish tribute band called West End Girls had a number three hit single in their home country, with a cover version of "Domino Dancing".
 In January 2006, they released their own version of "West End Girls" and an album was also released in June.
-In August 2014, the Pet Shop Boys appeared in the BBC Radio 4 series The Archers as last-minute headliners at the fictional festival Loxfest.
+In August 2014, Pet Shop Boys appeared in the BBC Radio 4 series The Archers as last-minute headliners at the fictional festival Loxfest.
 Both Tennant and Lowe had speaking roles in the show.